mocruslan/QRReader/README.md

 This folder contains the Flask backend server.
 The server receives POST requests from the Android app and saves the data to a database.

-### `models/`

-This folder contains the database models used by the Flask backend.

-### `requirements.txt`

-This file contains a list of required libraries for the Flask backend.

 ## License

 This app is released under the MIT License.
 See the LICENSE file for more information.